ggreer/geoff.greer.fm/_posts/2012-08-28-s3-logging-and-analytics.md

 - Computers
 ---

-I'm quite glad I moved my site to Amazon S3, but the transition left me lacking a couple of features.
-My most-missed feature was log analytics.
+I'm quite glad I moved my site to Amazon S3, but the transition left me lacking a few features.
+My most-missed feature was [log analytics](http://en.wikipedia.org/wiki/Web_log_analysis_software).
 DreamHost automatically runs [Analog](http://www.analog.cx/) on your site's logs.
-Analog certainly isn't a cutting-edge tool, but it's better than nothing.
-It's also important to note that log analytics can see things Google Analytics can't: clients without JavaScript.
+Analog certainly isn't a cutting-edge tool, but it compensates for one of Google Analytics's blind spots: clients without JavaScript.
 This category includes bots, hot-links, and other potential bandwidth hogs.

+S3 doesn't have analytics built-in, but it's not hard to add it yourself.
 What follows is a half-baked guide to getting logs and stats generation working for any S3-hosted site.

 The first step is to enable S3 logging.
 Instead of following [this guide](http://docs.amazonwebservices.com/AmazonS3/latest/dev/LoggingHowTo.html) like I did, you can save yourself a lot of time by using the [S3 Management Console](https://console.aws.amazon.com/s3/home).
 Take a look at a bucket's properties and click on the logging tab:

 ![](/images/enable_s3_logging.png)

 Ta-da!
-I just saved you an hour of dealing with `s3curl.pl`.
+I just saved you half an hour of messing with `s3curl.pl` and XML ACLs.

 Enable logging and choose a bucket to save logs to.
 I suggest you set a target prefix with a slash in the name.
-If you don't, there will be no easy way to select all logs in the AWS management console.
-This makes batch-changes much harder.
+If you don't, there will be no easy way to select all logs in the AWS management console, making batch-changes much harder.

-At this point, S3 should start saving log files to your logging bucket.
+At this point, S3 should start saving logs in your logging bucket.
 Now the trick is to download and parse them.
 With the help of [libcloud](https://libcloud.apache.org/), I wrote a little Python script to download all logs.

 {% highlight python %}
 #!/usr/bin/env python